SMTP stage spam checks

 The way email is transmitted on the internet is via the SMTP protocol.
 We apply a number of checks at the SMTP stage to stop spammers.

-A number of other RBLs and URIBLs are used during the spam checking phase that occurs after email is received, but these RBLs never outright block email; they're used as part of an overall scoring heuristic along with many other factors to filter spam into your Spam folder.
+A number of other RBLs and RHSBLs/URIBLs are used during the spam checking phase that occurs after email is received, but these RBLs never outright block email; they're used as part of an overall scoring analysis along with many other factors to filter spam into your Spam folder.

 Address enumeration detection provides a defense against spammers trying to discover valid email addresses simply by trying many different addresses over and over.

 When a server is transferring email from one system to another, there's a series of conventions they have to follow defined in the SMTP RFC 2821 specification.
 Spam bots are often poorly implemented, or try and use tricks to work around these conventions.
 Many spam bots can be found and blocked by detecting some of the common violations.

 Custom spambot detection

 Through our extensive, long-term experience running an email service, we've been able to closely analyse how spam bots try to deliver email to our servers.
 By using this data, we're able to pre-emptively detect spam bots soon after they connect, and block them from delivering their spam email at all.

 Sending host rate limiting

 Using a number of methods of detection, we limit the rate that external servers can send email to our servers.
 Again through our extensive, long-term experience running an email service, we've been able to tune these patterns to minimize any effect on legitimate sending services, while significantly limiting the ability of spammers to deliver spam emails.